KSpiliop/Fraud_Detection/README.md

-# Tuning XGBoost hyper-parameters with Simulated Annealing
+# Tuning XGBoost hyper-parameters with heuristic search
 # An example in Credit Card Fraud Detection

-The purpose of this experiment is to show how heuristics such as [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing "Simulated Annealing") can be used to find good combinations of many hyper-parameters efficiently.
-This approach is obviously better than blind random generation.
-It is also preferable to fine-tuning each hyper-parameter separately because there are interactions between the hyper-parameters.
+The purpose of this experiment is to show how heuristics such as [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing "Simulated Annealing") can be used to find efficiently good combinations of hyper-parameters in machine learning algorithms.
+This approach is better than blind random generation of parameters.
+It is also preferable to fine-tuning each hyper-parameter separately because typically there are interactions between them.

-The XGBoost algorithm is a good case because it has many hyper-parameters.
+The XGBoost algorithm is a good show case because it has many hyper-parameters.
 Exhaustive grid search can be computationally prohibitive.

 For a very good discussion of the theoretical details of XGBoost, see this [Slideshare presentation](https://www.slideshare.net/ShangxuanZhang/kaggle-winning-solution-xgboost-algorithm-let-us-learn-from-its-author "Slideshare presentation") of the algorithm with title "*Kaggle Winning Solution Xgboost algorithm -- Let us learn from its author*" by Tianqi Chen.